darkn3rd/blog_tutorials/kubernetes/aks_externaldns_1/examples/dgraph/README.md

 ## Security (Dgraph Service)

-You can limit access with an *allow list*:
+You can limit access with an *allow list*

 ```bash
 source ../../env.sh # fetch AZ_RESOURCE_GROUP and AZ_CLUSTER_NAME